StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/GettingTheSDK-template.md

 	$ cd ~/new/directory/strabo-multi-recorder
 	$ git clone https://github.com/StraboLLC/Strabo-Multi-Recorder

-NOTE: Alternatively, you can clone the repository using SSH rather than HTTPS with the following:
+NOTE: Alternatively, you can clone the repository using SSH rather than HTTPS with the following URL:

 	git@github.com:StraboLLC/Strabo-Multi-Recorder.git